-UU has subsequently selected its preferred Manchester and Pennine Resilience Solution and modified the Preferred Plan for WRMP19, taking into account the consultation responses from regulators, stakeholders and the public on the Draft WRMP, as well as further engagement and environmental assessment.
-A 'Revised Draft WRMP' has subsequently been prepared and is being submitted to the Secretary of State for approval.
-This includes further increases to the leakage reductions contained within the plan.
-However, water trading has not been included as potential importing companies have not selected imports from the North West in their preferred WRMPs during the core 25-year period of the planning horizon (which defines the 'needs' in the UU plan, albeit the plans are tested out to the 2080s).
-Therefore, water trading no longer forms part of UU Preferred Plan, although it remains the company's preference to continue to work with others on water trading beyond WRMP19 and into the WRMP24 planning round.
+The Final WRMP is unchanged from the Revised Draft WRMP, except that the timing of some of the leakage options has altered, bringing forward the leakage savings in order to achieve a 20% leakage reduction by 2025 instead of 15% as set out in the Revised Draft WRMP.
+Water trading has not been included in the Final WRMP as potential importing companies did not selected imports from the north west in their preferred WRMPs during the core 25-year period of the planning horizon.
+However, whilst, water trading does not form part of UU's Final Plan, it remains the company's preference to continue to work with others on water trading beyond WRMP19 and into the WRMP24 planning round.
 The strategy to facilitate a potential future trade has therefore been retained within an adaptive pathway, which could form a future preferred plan if water trading was subsequently required in future.